OpenCommissioning/OC_Assistant/README.md

 After your pull request is reviewed and merged.

+> [!NOTE]
-**Note**: All contributions will be licensed under the project's license.
+> All contributions will be licensed under the project's license.

 ## Code Style Convention